-- Diagnostic scan, which the Care Quality Commission (CQC) defines as a scan that "uses ultrasound to check the health of you and your baby... so you know your pregnancy is progressing as planned." - Souvenir scan, which is defined as using "ultrasound to record sound, pictures or videos of your baby to keep as a memento.
+- Diagnostic scan, which the Care Quality Commission (CQC) defines as a scan that "uses ultrasound to check the health of you and your baby... so you know your pregnancy is progressing" as planned. - Souvenir scan, which is defined as using "ultrasound to record sound, pictures or videos of your baby to keep as a memento.
 Souvenir scans are not for diagnosing problems with you or your baby."
 (CQC)

-The requirements below are in addition to those specified by the CQC, Health Improvement Scotland, Healthcare Inspectorate Wales and the Regulatory and Quality Improvement Authority in Northern Ireland.
+The requirements below are in addition to those specified by the CQC Inspection framework, Health Improvement Scotland, Healthcare Inspectorate Wales and the Regulatory and Quality Improvement Authority in Northern Ireland.

-Providers should also be aware of, and adhere to, where relevant, other guidance such as the Quality Standard for Imaging (QSI), the Consortium for the Accreditation of Sonographic Education (CASE) Standards for Sonographic Education, the Skills for Health occupational standard CI.C.2019
+Providers should also be aware of and adhere to, where relevant, other guidance such as:

-Perform, interpret and report on ultrasound examinations, statutory and regulatory body guidance, professional standards, eg Society of Radiographers (SoR) and British Medical Ultrasound Society (BMUS) Guidelines for professional ultrasound practice, BMUS Guidelines for the safe use of diagnostic ultrasound equipment, the European Federation of Societies for Ultrasound in Medicine and Biology (EFSUMB) Statement on the safe use of Doppler ultrasound during scans at 11-14 weeks (or earlier in pregnancy) and current evidence-based guidance for the service they provide.
+- Quality Standard for Imaging (QSI) - Consortium for the Accreditation of Sonographic Education (CASE) Standards for Sonographic Education - Skills for Health occupational standard CI.C.2019 Perform, interpret and report on ultrasound examinations - Statutory and regulatory body guidance, professional standards, eg Society of Radiographers (SoR) and British Medical Ultrasound Society (BMUS) Guidelines for professional ultrasound practice, BMUS Guidelines for the safe use of diagnostic ultrasound equipment, the European Federation of Societies for Ultrasound in Medicine and Biology (EFSUMB) Statement on the safe use of Doppler ultrasound during scans at 11-14 weeks (or earlier in pregnancy), the Health Protection Agency guidance Ultrasound: what it is, how it works and impact of exposure - Current evidence-based guidance for the service they provide in ultrasound.
+To ensure a safe, high-quality equivalent service provision in private clinics, the SoR recommends that ultrasound practitioners have a CASE-accredited qualification or equivalent.

 Ultrasound practice by sonographers in the UK is not regulated, which has led to a range of people undertaking ultrasound examinations.
-In the NHS, obstetric ultrasound scans are performed by highly skilled healthcare professionals with further training as part of their role and/or qualifications in ultrasound.
-To ensure a safe, high-quality equivalent service provision in private clinics, the SoR recommends that ultrasound practitioners have a CASE-accredited qualification or equivalent.
+In the NHS, obstetric ultrasound scans are performed by highly skilled healthcare professionals with further training as part of their role and/or qualifications